Wheelock Street Capital

 Mr. Hodes received a B.B.A. from the Ross School of Business at the University of Michigan, where he graduated with High Distinction.

 Lawrence Settanni joined Wheelock Street Capital in 2009.
-Mr. Settanni’s primary responsibilities are financing, financial management, reporting, operations, and investor relations.
-Mr. Settanni has over 11 years of real estate experience where he has held a variety of different roles within financial reporting, risk management and capital markets.
+Mr. Settanni’s primary responsibilities include financing, financial & risk management, reporting, tax, operations, fundraising and investor relations.
+Mr. Settanni has over 13 years of real estate experience where he has held a variety of different roles within financial reporting, risk management and capital markets.

-Prior to joining Wheelock Street Capital, Mr. Settanni spent over three years as an Associate with Lehman Brothers Real Estate Partners.
-During his tenure at Lehman Brothers, Mr. Settanni focused on global financial and risk management where he assisted in arranging and managing over $1 billion in subscription facilities, arranged and managed all foreign currency and interest rate derivatives, assisted in the asset valuation process, and managed fund level liquidity.
+Prior to joining Wheelock Street Capital, Mr. Settanni spent over three years with Lehman Brothers Real Estate Partners.
+During his tenure at Lehman Brothers, Mr. Settanni focused on global financial and risk management where he assisted in arranging and managing over $1 billion in subscription facilities, coordinated all foreign currency and interest rate derivative strategy and execution, assisted in the asset valuation process, and managed fund level liquidity.
 Before joining Lehman Brothers, Mr. Settanni worked as an auditor in the real estate group of PricewaterhouseCoopers where he focused on private equity real estate funds.

 Prior to joining Wheelock, Mr. Hatfield served as Vice President Asset Management for New York based Arcturus Group.
 Mr. Hatfield provided asset management and advisory services for 13 assets for owners and lenders with a combined value of over $600 million.